Adding AI to IntelliJ IDEA using Continue and Generative APIs

 Qwen 2.5 Coder 32b

-to get started with). - Enter your Scaleway secret key.
+to get started with chat and autocompletion only). - Enter your Scaleway secret key.

 file.
 To edit it manually, see Configure Continue through configuration file.